Geely Jiaji: Technology

+Electric versions

 Maple 80V EV

-The Maple 80V EV sold under the Maple and later Livan brand is based on the Geely Jiaji with the exterior body being essentially a rebadge of the Geely MPV.
-The Maple 80V is Maple’s second model.
+The Maple 80V EV sold under Maple brand and later under Livan is based on the Geely Jiaji with the exterior body being essentially a rebadge of the Geely MPV.
+The Maple 80V is Maple's second model.
 It is Geely's first product to feature replaceable batteries and can replace batteries at battery swap stations.
 In terms of power, the ternary lithium battery pack of the Maple 80V comes from Hefei Guoxuan High-Tech.
-The motor of the 80V has a rated power of 40kW (54Ps) and a maximum speed of 130km/h.
+The motor of the 80V has a rated power of 40 kW (54Ps) and a maximum speed of 130 km/h.

 During the 2020 China International Intelligent Industry Expo, Geely Technology Group released the battery swap stations.
 Geely announced that it plans to complete 35 battery swap stations in Chongqing in 2020, and more than 200 battery swap stations will be completed in Chongqing by 2023.

+Livan 8

+Based on the Geely Jiaji L, the Livan 8 is Livan's first global model.
+The Livan 8 was unveiled at Auto Guangzhou 2024.
+The Livan 8 is positioned as an all-electric 7-seater MPV.
+It is available as a standard-range model (50.4 kWh) capable of a 407 km range and as a long-range model (64.7 kWh) offering a range of 515 km.

+Aletra L8 EV

+In a result of a joint venture between Livan Automotive and Sinar Armada Globalindo (SAG), the Livan 8 is marketed in Indonesia under the Aletra brand as the Aletra L8 EV.
+It was revealed in November 2024 at the 3rd Gaikindo Jakarta Auto Week as Aletra's first model.
+The L8 consist of two variants with differing battery packs; Short Range (L8) and Long Range (L8S).
+Local assembly of the L8 EV in Indonesia at the Handal Indonesia Motor plant commenced in May 2025.